Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 The color red pairs and contrasts well with white baseboard and molding.
 The white molding makes the red even more bold and bright.
 You might even consider using it for an accent wall paired with navy blue, grey, or gold, for the main color.
 Is your front door a boring white?
 Consider painting it red.

-Priming and Painting Walls Red the Right Way
+How to Prime and Paint Walls Red the Right Way

-Using the right primer is critical for getting solid coverage and a professional finish painting red over white, or another light color.
-With one solid prime coat, red usually covers in no more than two coats, using the right paint roller.
+Using the right primer is critical for getting solid coverage and a professional finish when painting red over white or another light color.
+With one solid prime coat, red usually covers in no more than two coats, as long as you use the right paint roller.

 The Best Primer for Red Interior Paint